12 Home Staging Tips for Homeowners Trying to Sell

 4. Repair All Damage

 You know all those little dings, stains, and scuff marks you’ve become blind to?
-They can be a big turnoff for buyers — who will definitely see them.
+They can be a big turnoff for buyers, who will definitely see them.
 Why not do a thorough walk-through and make a list of required touch-ups and repairs (and repair costs)?
 Then you can head to the home improvement store, get what you need to make the fixes, and get to work.
-And if something is beyond your skillset (a running toilet, broken appliance, or finicky fireplace), you can address it before buyers come through.
+If something is beyond your skillset (a running toilet, broken appliance, or finicky fireplace), you can address it before buyers come through.
 Find all the help you need in a list of homeownership resources.

 5. Focus on Essential Rooms